src-d/okrs/README.md

 ### Launch source{d} lookout alpha at GopherCon

+- [ ] Release Automated Code Review Bot (August 27th)
+    * prepare talk and announcement at GopherCon
+    * product webpage with description, videos, and instructions on how to use it
+    * write press release, blog post, etc
+    * plan social media strategy (twitter, reddit, hackernews ...)
+    * schedule an online meetup with technical details about the bot
+    * find alpha testers for bot and work with them closely until launch
+    * identify users after launch and partner with them

 #### Release a production ready analyzer SDK
 - [ ] Build alpha/beta versions of an analyser SDK
 - [ ] Build a simple reference example of analyzer